-Department and college bylaws, in conjunction with university policy and procedure, establish standards and procedures relating to searches for and promotion of Joint Faculty.
-The definition and extent of such interdepartmental or intercampus non-tenure-track joint faculty appointments is determined by mutual agreement between the faculty member and the heads, directors, or chairpersons in consultation with appropriate faculty of the academic units involved, and the respective deans, vice chancellors, or other campus officers.
-In these cases, the following guidelines are observed:
+Joint faculty appointments may also be authorized for faculty members in one department who have expertise that qualifies them for participation in the work of another department on the same or another campus, and when the department has need of their services.
+The nature and extent of such interdepartmental or intercampus NTT joint faculty appointments is determined by mutual agreement between the faculty member and the heads, directors, or chairpersons in consultation with appropriate faculty of the academic units involved, and the respective deans, vice chancellors, or other campus officers.
+In these cases, the following principles are observed:

-- 1. The appointment is may be with or without salary in the cooperating or second department (i.e. the unit awarding the interdepartmental or intercampus Joint Faculty appointment); salary, if any, continues to be linked with the home department; - 2.
-The head of the home or primary department recommends the interdepartmental or intercampus Joint Faculty appointment to the head of the cooperating department, following informal discussion or negotiation; - 3.
-The Joint Faculty appointment is made by the cooperating department with approvals by the dean and chief academic officer; - 4.
-The specific Joint Faculty title in the cooperating department is determined by mutual agreement between the head and the faculty member, subject to approval by the dean and chief academic officer.
+- 1. The appointment may be with or without salary in the cooperating or second department (i.e., the unit awarding the interdepartmental or intercampus joint faculty appointment); salary, if any, continues to be linked with the home department; - 2.
+The head of the home or primary department recommends the interdepartmental or intercampus joint faculty appointment to the head of the cooperating department, following informal discussion or negotiation; - 3.
+The joint faculty appointment is made by the cooperating department with approvals by the dean and chief academic officer; - 4.
+The specific joint faculty title in the cooperating department is determined by mutual agreement between the head and the faculty member, subject to approval by the dean and chief academic officer. - 4.1.9 Emeritus or Emerita